jisraelsen/dotfiles/README.md

 # Dotfiles

-These are the dotfiles I use for local and remote development MacOS and Linux.
+These are the dotfiles I use for local and remote development on MacOS and Linux.
 It is intended to be used with [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).

 ## Installation